nephio-experimental/one-summit-22-workshop/packages/participant/README.md

 # participant

 ## Description
-Kpt package to apply with participant specific repos and other setup
+Kpt package to apply with participant specific repositories and other setup

 ## Usage